 Overview

-This guide provides a simple checklist of steps to help visiting lecturers (VL) create videos and share them with the academic staff.
-It's split into three sections covering the entire process with additional detailed appendices on three specific screencasting applications and processes.
+This guide provides a simple checklist of steps to help visiting lecturers (VL) create videos and share them with academic staff.
+The guide is split into three sections outlining the process with additional detailed appendices on three specific screencasting applications: Teams, PowerPoint and Camtasia.

 Contents